Social housing regulation

 Social Housing (Regulation) Act 2023

 The Social Housing (Regulation) Bill became law on the 20 July 2023.
 This provides the legal basis for many of the measures set out in the Charter for Social Housing Residents.
-The key changes the Act will bring include:
+The key changes the Act bring include:

 • Intervention – the Regulator of Social Housing can set up a proactive regulatory approach to the consumer standards.